hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 got bigger issues... console says not a red program on every file given

-[12:27:56](#mXQK8oHu7oAsXJBUsM__h8ERsnWQ9BI6pclgRdpT4Ao) <hiiamboris (NOT THIS ONE)>: detection was parse-based IIRC Ì†ΩÌ∏É
+[12:27:56](#mXQK8oHu7oAsXJBUsM__h8ERsnWQ9BI6pclgRdpT4Ao) <hiiamboris (NOT THIS ONE)>: detection was parse-based IIRC üòÉ

 [12:28:54](#AHWRaPeEnyHtHdvbMgfAJ0LxMytdQS26zmsX_nJS0rA) <hiiamboris (NOT THIS ONE)>:
 `do-file` is broken as well